-- 18.1 The FIH Chief Executive Officer or his designee will appoint an Appeal Jury.
-An Appeal Jury may not necessarily meet on site in Tokyo but could meet electronically, eg via Skype. - 18.2 An Appeal Jury shall consist of a minimum of three persons and a maximum of five persons. - 18.3 Any person who has taken part in any previous proceedings relating to the matter under appeal must not be appointed to a particular Appeal Jury. - 18.4 Reasonable steps should be taken to ensure that at least one member of an Appeal Jury for a particular hearing has played international hockey within the previous 10 years.
+- 17.1 FIH will appoint an Appeal Jury.
+The names of the members of an Appeal Jury will be announced to the participating teams in due course. - 17.2 An Appeal Jury shall consist of a minimum of three persons and a maximum of five persons. - 17.3 Any person who has taken part in any previous proceedings relating to the matter under appeal must not be appointed to a particular Appeal Jury. - 17.4 Reasonable steps will be taken to ensure that at least one member of an Appeal Jury for a particular hearing has played international hockey within the previous 10 years.

-19 APPEALS
+18 APPEALS